johnperry-math/AoC2021/README.md

 * The more _red_ a cell has, the more chiton it has.
   I chose red because it's the color of the chiton shown on [the Wikipedia page](https://en.wikipedia.org/wiki/Chiton).

+## Day 16: Packet Decoder

+Given a fairly long packet, decode its contents.
+The packet contains sub-packets.
+Each packet header has a version and a type; what follows depends on the type.

+1. Compute the sum of all packet versions.
+1. The packet encodes a sequence of operations to perform.
+   Determine the result.

+### Tools
+* Ada's `Vector` and `Long_Long_Integer` types (the values grow too large)
+* Recursive descent parsing
+* Converting hex to binary and binary to "ordinary"

+#### Experience
+Fun.
+Should have been easy.
+I misinterpreted a run-time error message that an operation overflowed to conclude (wrongly) that I was parsing things wrong:
+I thought I had an out-of-bounds index error. **sigh**